-This scoring element will include an evaluation of how the park/garden works for visitors/the volume and movement of visitors throughout the experience.
+This scoring element will include an evaluation of how the attraction works for visitors/the volume and movement of visitors throughout the experience.
 Have you done all that you can to assist in the movement of visitors?

-- Assessment of the design of the main park/garden areas, and any visitor flow management measures in place where there are pinch points, and if appropriate: such as booking only, extra staff during busy times, one-way systems etc. - If internal exhibitions are in place, known bottleneck exhibits may be timed entry / booking only; however, use of this technique should be limited as only 6% of visitors surveyed showed positivity towards this method. - Ensure layouts are coherent, with clear positioning and sequence of pathways, or displays and exhibits Visitors tell us if the layout is confusing this negatively impacts their visit. - Capacity management - Route through the main body of the park / garden, including within or around any features. - How all areas within the park / garden work in terms of the ease of use for all types of visitors. - Space around and between any obstacles such as features, gates, bridges etc and then flow onward to any other areas of the attraction such as retail/F&B/toilets/exit. - Interaction space and comfort for all additional elements or informative interpretation etc.
+- Assessment of the design of the space, and any visitor flow management measures in place (including review of any pinch points) - Known bottleneck exhibitions may be timed entry / booking only; however, use of this technique should be limited as only 6% of visitors surveyed showed positivity towards this method. - Ensure layouts are coherent, with clear positioning and sequence of displays or exhibits Visitors tell us if the layout is confusing this negatively impacts their visit. - Capacity management